Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Background

 \section{Background}

-Attempting to determine brain activity from voltage measurements is a \num{100}-year-old endeavour, originating in Germany \cite{vergani-2024}.
+Attempting to determine brain activity from voltage measurements is a \num{100}-year-old endeavor, originating in Germany \cite{vergani-2024}.
 Originally, the means of performing the measurements were rather invasive, requiring the use of depth electrodes to make the signals discernible with the technology of the day.
 While depth electrodes are still in use today when accurate measurements are required \cite{missey-etal-2026}, typical modern EEG measurements are performed transcranially, with the electrodes placed on the scalp \cite{Knosche-Haueisen-2022}, with an example seen in Figure~\ref{fig.scalp.electrodes}.
-This has been made possible not only by the improvements in measurement technology, but by the rise of advanced signal processing methods \cite{hari-and-puce-2023, chaddad-etal-2023}.

 Mathematical modelling of the EEG sources also has a history of decades \cite{clark-and-plonsey-1966}.
-With a computational equivalent current dipole model in place \cite{scherg-1985,hamalainen1993magnetoencephalography}, the advent of modern semiconductor-based computers facilitated practical approaches to the source localization problem.
 With forward modelling, a rough progression has been from the use of simple spherical models \cite{ary-etal-1981, cuffin2001spherical} towards realistic domains acquired via segmentation of MRI images \cite{cuffin2001realistic}, with boundary element methods (BEM) \cite{demunck-1992,schlitt-1995} and more recently Finite Element Methods (FEM) \cite{wolters-etal-2007} working as the computational approaches.
-Inverse solvers originally relied on a form of dipole fitting, where a semi-analytical forward solution is compared with a measured one and the dipole model parameters were optimized such that the difference between the forward solution and the measured signal were minimized \cite{ary-etal-1981}.
-More recent inverse solvers either rely on the idea of regularizing a linear \emph{forward operator} $\leadFieldMatrix$, or using Bayesian modeling with more complicated a priori assumptions and iterative algorithms in the seeking of maximum a posteriori that maximizes the log-posterior density function \cite{kaipio2006statistical,Knosche-Haueisen-2022}.
+Inverse solvers originally relied on a form of dipole fitting, where a semi-analytical forward solution is compared with a measured one and the dipole model parameters were optimized such that the difference between the forward solution and the measured signal was minimized \cite{ary-etal-1981}.
+More recent inverse solvers either rely on the idea of regularizing a lead field matrix $\leadFieldMatrix$, or use Bayesian modelling with more complicated a priori assumptions and iterative algorithms in the seeking of maximum a posteriori that maximizes the log-posterior density function \cite{kaipio2006statistical,Knosche-Haueisen-2022}.